-Located in the Brahmaputra river, Majuli, the largest river island in the world, has been battling erosion for years, having shrunk from an area of 880 square kilometers at the beginning of the century, to merely 352 square kilometers as of 2014 (source).
-Having read news reports about the changing landscape of the region over the years, and especially during the floods, I was excited about finally getting to visit the island (while it still exists, and hopefully will continue to exist), and curious about what lay in store!
+Located in the Brahmaputra river, Majuli is the largest river island in the world and has been battling erosion for years, shrinking from an area of 880 square kilometers at the beginning of the century to merely 352 square kilometres as of 2014 (source).
+Having read news reports about the changing landscape of the region over the years, I was excited about finally getting to visit the island and learn more about its people, culture and landscape.

-It was around 4pm in the afternoon, and as the ferry started to move, all I could see in front of me (from atop the roof, of course) was the river, white river beds that looked like they were made of chalk (and even as we passed by, we could see particles fall off into the river), and occasional boats carrying fishermen with their massive fishing nets.
-The cool breeze giving me respite from the sun, while I looked forward to reaching the island just in time to catch the sunset!
+It was around 4pm in the afternoon, and as the ferry started to move, all I could see in front of me (from atop the roof) was the river, white river beds that looked like they were made of chalk (even as we passed by, we could see particles fall off into the river), and occasional boats carrying fishermen and their massive fishing nets.
+The cool breeze giving me respite from the sun, while I looked forward to reaching the island just in time to catch the sunset.

-Less than an hour later, as we got off the ferry and continued the journey to our homestay by road, we did indeed witness the sunset in all its glory!
-We hadn’t yet entered the town, so it was mostly just sand, shrubs and the sun at sight, giving me the feeling like I was back in the Rann of Kutch.
+Less than an hour later, as we got off the ferry and continued the journey to our homestay by road, we caught the sunset in all its glory.

 There is something about sunsets that has always left me enthralled.
 It reminds me of how small we are in the larger scheme of things.